PipoAT/ProductionManagementApp/README.md

 ## TeamsAPI/Workflow
 - If a note/record is raised as an "issue", a Microsoft Teams workflow is automatically called immediately.
   - Upon a user saving a record that had the "issue" toggled on, the application will create a JSON formatted message that is sent to Microsoft Teams
-  - Upon receiving the message, Teams will display the message in the R&D Team -> Production Management App Alerts channel.
+  - Upon receiving the message, Teams will display the message.

 ## Documentation Naming Convention
 - The dropdown filtering functionality of the dashboard/manuals page utilizes the first set of characters up until the first space of a pdf name, known as a "prefix"